davidhaan/UCSC_LURE/running_LURE_from_TACKLE_BOX.md

 3. Start R.

-4. In R, do `source("LURE_positive_controls.R")`.
+4. In R, do `source("/lure_scripts/LURE_positive_controls.R")`.
 This will load some R libraries, load some input files, and then run the LURE analysis pipeline.

 5. (Check the results.)